nasa/fprime/docs/Tutorials/MathComponent/md/Tutorial.md

 run unit tests against the `MathSender` component.
 In a later step, we will fill in the stub with tests.

-1. Run `fprime-util generate --ut` to generate the unit test cache.
+1. If you have not yet run `fprime-util generate --ut`, then do so now.
+This step generates the CMake build cache for the unit tests.

 1. Run the command `fprime-util impl --ut`.
    It should generate files `Tester.cpp`, `Tester.hpp`, and `TestMain.cpp`.

 1. Move these files to the `test/ut` directory: